diegoloredo/pyPdfFinder/README.md

 	>>> writer.rewrite(context=context, font=font)
 	# Done

-If you having some troubles installing PIL try it
+If you are having some troubles installing PIL try it
 -------------------------------------------------

 	# commands for recent debian/ubuntu